edcarp/python-intermediate-esces/_episodes/06-merging-data.md

 1. It ensures consistency in the spelling of buoy attributes (site name, manufacturer etc.) given each buoy is only entered once.
-Imagine the possibilities for spelling errors when copying the meta data thousands of times!
+Imagine the possibilities for spelling errors when copying the data thousands of times!
 2. It also makes it easy for us to make changes or add information about the buoys once without having to find each instance of it in the larger wave observations data.
 3. It optimizes the size of our data.